 WHY didn’t I just STOP eating it!?

 But if you were to see me in that moment, you would’ve assumed that I’d had some iffy shrimp.
 Or that I’d gone a little overboard on wine Wednesday.
 The pain wasn’t written all over my face in streaky tears or a hot, bumpy rash.
-People might’ve looked at me and simply written off my reaction as an attention-getting tactic, or rolled their eyes and insisted that it wasn’t that bad, that I was being dramatic, or even “faking it.”
+People might’ve simply written off my reaction as an attention-getting tactic, or rolled their eyes and insisted that it wasn’t that bad, that I was being dramatic, or even “faking it.”

 Thankfully, the work I do is centered around autoimmune disease, and therefore, moments like this when I’m on a call and can barely put together a sentence, are greeted with compassion rather than judgement.